 In a recent publication from the Brookings Institute economists Anne Case and Angus Deaton presented data showing drastic changes in mortality rates among Americans of various ethnic, racial and educational backgrounds.
 (Case and Deaton 2017) Mortality rates among White non-Hispanic Americans with a high-school education or less were highlighted specifically in the paper.
-The research, first presented in 2015 and followed by their most recent 2017 article discussed herein, coincides with news reports and political discourse reoriented around narratives of the white working class being “left behind” by the unanticipated candidacy and election of Donald Trump, and neoliberal economic policy commitments from both political parties in the United States.
+The research, first presented in 2015 and followed by their most recent 2017 article discussed herein, coincides with news reports and political discourse reoriented around narratives of the white working class being “left behind” made possible by the unanticipated candidacy and election of Donald Trump, and neoliberal economic policy commitments from both political parties in the United States.
 Increased mortality rates, the researchers suggest, signal states of despair 30 years in the making.

 While they propose a number of possible causative agents (drug abuse, depression, etc.) stemming from shifting economic conditions, it is reasonable to say that they do not absolutely know if economic conditions were solely at the core for the states of despair.
 One cannot ask those directly represented by the data.
 One can only correlate the variables available in data and make historical comparisons, which the research does convincingly enough.
 Ultimately, the data most assuredly reflects real pain and a serious shift in American’s quality of life, and makes a solid, fact-based argument for strong correlation between educational attainment and mortality rate outcomes.